Panic Attack Recovery

 In #1 above I refer to having an agenda in which you committee to taking control of your life.

-In #2 above – being resilient – I’m referring to being committed to working on your thoughts each day, whenever the need arises, in spite of how poorly you might feel, how many times you’ve had similar thoughts, etc. You need to keep at it!
+In #2 above – being resilient – I’m referring to being committed to working on your thoughts each day, using Cognitive Therapy, whenever the need arises, in spite of how poorly you might feel, how many times you’ve had similar thoughts, etc. You need to keep at it!

 Join the Panic Attack Recovery Newsletter: get "real" help with your Panic Attacks now!